Actors

 Acting Career

-Morris Chestnut began his acting career in the late 1980s with a small role in the film “Freddy’s Nightmares.”
-He made his film debut in 1991 with a starring role in John Singleton’s critically acclaimed film “Boyz n the Hood,” playing the character of Ricky Baker.
+Morris Chestnut began his acting career in the late 1980s with a small role in the horror anthology series “Freddy’s Nightmares.”
+He made his film debut in 1991 with a starring role in John Singleton’s critically acclaimed film “Boyz n the Hood,” playing Ricky Baker.

-Chestnut appeared alongside Ice Cube, Laurence Fishbourne, Cuba Gooding Jr., and Angela Bassett in a film about 3 friends growing up in a Los Angeles ghetto.
+Chestnut appeared alongside Ice Cube, Laurence Fishburne, Cuba Gooding Jr., and Angela Bassett in a film about 3 friends growing up in a Los Angeles ghetto.
 The film was a commercial and critical success, and Chestnut received rave reviews for his portrayal of the character.
-This role brought him to the attention of Hollywood and marked the beginning of his career as an actor.
+This role brought him to Hollywood’s attention and marked the beginning of his career as an actor.

 After the success of “Boyz n the Hood,” Chestnut went on to star in several films throughout the 1990s, including “The Last Boy Scout”.
 In the movie, Morris appeared with Bruce Willis, Damon Wayans, Danielle Harris, and Halle Berry in a detective thriller set in the world of gridiron football.